 Just one of the many quotations, poems and songs about this wondrous city of Granada, set in Andalucía in southern Spain.
-A walkable city, the magical and romantic Alhambra palace presides over a warren of ancient streets, from the labyrinthine Albaicín that runs from Plaza Nueva to Sacromonte Abbey (worth the climb or the €1.20 bus to the top for the view alone)
+A walkable city, in Granada the magical and romantic Alhambra palace presides over a warren of ancient streets, including the labyrinthine Albaicín that runs from Plaza Nueva to Sacromonte Abbey (worth the climb or the €1.20 bus to the top for the view alone).

-Jewish, Moorish, Christian, the melting pot of Granada’s history shows like a slipped petticoat at every turn and corner, in its architecture, art, music, and atmosphere.
-Hear the work of Paco de Lucía from street guitarists, the thunderous pound and passion of street flamenco, listen carefully for the whisper of the ghost of Federico García Lorca.
-Enjoy the tasty and plentiful tapas – traditionally served free with your drink – but most of all, savour Granada, a most magical city for a first time visitor.
-Be warned, once it has weaved its Spanish spell, Granada is always a city to return to.
+Jewish, Moorish, Christian: the melting pot of Granada’s history shows like a slipped petticoat at every turn, in its architecture, art, music, and atmosphere.
+Hear the work of Paco de Lucía from street guitarists, the thunderous pound and passion of street flamenco.
+Listen carefully for the whisper of the ghost of Federico García Lorca.
+Enjoy the tasty and plentiful tapas – traditionally served free with your drink – but most of all, savour Granada, a most magical city for a first-time visitor.
+Be warned, once it has woven its Spanish spell, Granada is always a city to return to.